 Actions: The Lotion P50 PIGM400 has added brightening active ingredients and antioxidants to unify the complexion, purify and hydrate it at the same time but also lighten the skin, reduce the size of pigmentation marks and prevent them from appearing.

 We are regularly asked whether we stock the Lotion P50 1970.
 The controversy behind the Lotion P50 1970 is one main ingredient called ‘Phenol’.
 This ingredient is banned by the FDA in the UK and European Union.
 It is available in selected spas and stockists in the US but the Lotion P50 1970 is not available to purchase here in the UK.
 To counter this change, Biologique Recherche developed new formulations and the equivalent is the Lotion P50 pure.
-The slight name change does not hinder the effectiveness of the formula as the Lotion P50 is merely a phenol-free formula and is sold worldwide.
+There is no difference in effectiveness, simply that it does not contain phenol and this version is available worldwide.

 “Will the Lotion P50 burn or sting?” – NO. The Lotion P50 is not meant to sting or burn upon application.
 A slight tingling sensation varies from client to client.

-“Can I apply it both morning and night?” – YES.
-It is safe to use twice a day.
+“Can I apply it both morning and evening?” – YES.
+It is safe to use twice a day, if your skin needs it.

 “How long do I need to wait to use the Lotion P50 if I use retinol?”
 At least 2 weeks.

-“How often to exfoliate face?”
+“How often should I exfoliate?”
 The Lotion P50 is a daily face exfoliator.
-It can even be used morning and evening if necessary, depending on skin sensitivity.
+It can even be used morning and evening if necessary, depending on your skin’s needs.

-- There is a common misconception that you need to “work your way” up with the Lotion P50 range but Biologique Recherche’s approach is if it is working well for you then stick with the formula until your skin asks for something stronger.
-If you notice that you are not receiving the same results at the end of the bottle, compared to when you first started using it, only then a step up may be considered.
+There is a common misconception that you need to “work your way” up with the Lotions P50 range but Biologique Recherche’s approach is if it is working well for you then stick with the formula until your skin asks for something stronger.
+If you notice that you are not receiving the same results at the end of the bottle, compared to when you first started using it, then consider stepping up.As always, we are available by telephone or email to discuss any of your questions.
+We hope you enjoy using the Lotions P50 and now fully understand the power of exfoliating with acids!